 Tips for Florida’s Spring Baseball Training Games

 The stadium parking lots start at $10 so and they only take cash.
-Try to arrive at the game 30-45 minutes prior to the start so the parking lots will be less crowded and your walk to the stadium shorter.
+Try to arrive at the game 30 to 45 minutes before the start of the game so the parking lots will be less crowded and your walk to the stadium shorter.